anttijuu/BooksAndWords/FunctionalParallel/README.md

-# Functional
+# FunctionalParallel

-Functional demonstrates one programming style to solve the frequent words task, where an app reads a text file containing a book.
+FunctionalParallel demonstrates one programming style to solve the frequent words task, where an app reads a text file containing a book.
 App then calculates the most often used words and their frequencies from a text file, ignoring words listed in another file.

+This implementation is, in principle, the same as in Functional demonstration.
+What is added is that the word array read from a book file is sliced into eight, and each slice is then processed in parallel in separate Swift `async` tasks.
+This makes the implementation faster.
+Async tasks are implemented in `AsyncCounter` class.

 Result could look like this: